Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Uncanny :

 \ ˌən-ˈka-nē \ adjective; strange or mysterious, especially in an unsettling way.
-Also, eerie, unnatural, mysterious, superhuman.
+And also, eerie, unnatural, mysterious, superhuman.

 "It didn't phase Sheila that her produce rang up to $8.11, but when her lotto ticket made her rich on an 8-1-1 quick pick, she thought it so uncanny that she married Chad Jr. - for the second time."